Tom Gammill and Max Pross

 Tom Gammill and Max Pross are an American comedy writing team.
-Together they have written episodes for such successful shows as Seinfeld, The Critic, The Wonder Years, It's Garry Shandling's Show, and Monk.
+Together they have written episodes for the TV shows Seinfeld, The Critic, The Wonder Years, It's Garry Shandling's Show, and Monk.
 They have also worked as producers on The Simpsons and Futurama.

 Early career

 Pross and Gammill started to write comedy sketches together for Saturday Night Live in 1979.

 In 1981 they co-wrote Steve Martin's fourth NBC special "Steve Martin's Best Show Ever" with such notable comedy writers as Eric Idle, Dan Aykroyd, and Lorne Michaels.
-They spent the next few years as part of the original writing staff of "Late Night With David Letterman," and also contributed short films for the show after leaving the staff.
+They spent the next few years as part of the original writing staff of Late Night with David Letterman, and also contributed short films for the show after leaving the staff.

 In 1984 they worked on the writing staff of another Lorne Michaels production, The New Show - a comedy sketch show with guests including Steve Martin and John Candy, which was similar to Saturday Night Live, but nowhere near as successful.
 It ran for less than one season.

 In 1987 they joined the writing staff on It's Garry Shandling's Show, and in 1989 they wrote an episode for The Wonder Years called "Math Class".
 They were both listed as contributors to the short-lived zine Army Man in 1989.

-In 1992 they created and produced the Fox series Great Scott! starring Tobey Maguire and Kevin Connolly.
+In 1992, they created and produced the Fox series Great Scott! starring Tobey Maguire and Kevin Connolly.

 Work on Seinfeld

-Tom Gammill and Max Pross joined the Seinfeld writing team during the show's fifth season (1993-1994) and stayed until the show's penultimate eighth season (1996-1997).
+Tom Gammill and Max Pross joined the Seinfeld writing team during the show's fifth season (1993-1994).
+They left the show after the seventh season (1995-1996), but took advantage of a loophole in their post-Seinfeld writing contract to script one further episode for the eighth season.
 On the Seinfeld DVDs, Jerry Seinfeld credits the pair with bringing a "buoyancy" to the writing staff that aided the development of fresh ideas during the show's middle years.
 Seinfeld mentioned that he and co-creator Larry David were initially worried about Gammill and Pross' writing style, as the pair created stories that were a "level of silliness" that the show had never gone to before.
 Ultimately the worry was unfounded, as the pair ended up writing some of the most famous Seinfeld shows during the series' run.
 The episodes they wrote were: